moabukar/Recommended-DevOps-certs/README.md

 # Recommended-DevOps-certifications

 ## Note: These are just my personal recommendations of certifications that are currently in demand.
 They are not in order!
+Also note that these certifications alone do not guarantee your success in getting a role - they merely open doors for you and allow you to validate current/existing knowledge

 ### Feel free to add on to this list.